JamesChung/reference-docs/golang.md

 the data becomes garbage and it’s the job of the garbage collector to clear it out.

-A common source of bugs in C programs is returning a pointer to a local variable.
+> A common source of bugs in C programs is returning a pointer to a local variable.
 In C, this results in a pointer pointing to invalid memory.
 The Go compiler is smarter.
 When it sees that a pointer to a local variable is returned, the local variable’s value is stored on the heap.

+The escape analysis done by the Go compiler isn’t perfect.
+There are some cases where data that could be stored on the stack escapes to the heap.
+However, the compiler has to be conservative; it can’t take the chance of leaving a value on the stack when it might need to be on the heap because leaving a reference to invalid data causes memory corruption.

+RAM might mean “random access memory,” but the fastest way to read from memory is to read it sequentially.
+A slice of structs in Go has all of the data laid out sequentially in memory.
+This makes it fast to load and fast to process.
+A slice of pointers to structs (or structs whose fields are pointers) has its data scattered across RAM, making it far slower to read and process.

 ## Embedding